Search:

 Tools on the Cloud: EKS, AKS, GKE, Kops

-There are two methods for orchestration in the cloud environment.
+There are two methods for orchestration in a cloud environment.

 • Managed for Control Plane layer by Cloud Provider.